 Reverend Run – It’s Like That: A Spiritual Memoir

-As 1/3 of Run-DMC, one of the first rap acts to achieve nationwide recognition and top-selling albums, Run seemed to have his life perfectly set up for him.
+As 1/3 of Run-DMC, one of the first rap acts to achieve nationwide recognition.
+Run seemed to have his life perfectly set up for him.
 But the dizzying effects of fame soon left Run feeling empty and dissatisfied.
 Feeling stuck, he went through the motions in public life while grappling with his loss of direction and a family life that was falling apart.
-And in this memoir is the story of how he turned his life around, discovering his spirituality and a special connection with God.
+His memoir is the story of how he turned his life around, discovering his spirituality and a special connection with God.
 Now an ordained minister, Run talks in this book about his profound life change and getting the message out to the community.
 A spiritual memoir unlike any other, It’s Like That captures the ups and downs, and the joy that one can only find through righteous living.
 This is an absorbing tale from one of the most popular and complex performers of our times.

 50 Cent – Pieces to Weight